kubos/kubos/docs/architecture-overview.rst

 - Downloading payload data files through the :doc:`file transfer service <services/file>`.

 These are just examples of nominal communication.
-The core function of the communication service is providing a UDP passthrough, so a mission operator or flight software developer can really use it in any way they see fit.
+The core function of the communication service is providing a packet passthrough, so a mission operator or flight software developer can really use it in any way they see fit.

 Error Recovery
 ^^^^^^^^^^^^^^